jecs-imperial/concur/README.md

 When the server is running the example client will be available at `http://localhost:8888/example.html`.
 To try out the algorithm you might want to open several browser tabs or windows with this URL.
 You can also increase the latency in most browser's developer tools.

-For a closer look, see the `example.js` files in `bin/` and `es6/` directories.
-These are the implementations of the example server and client, respectively.
+For a closer look at the example server and client implementations, see the `example.js` files in `bin` and `es6` directories, respectively.

 The server implementation is straightforward and should present no challenges to anyone familiar with [Express](https://expressjs.com/).
 To make use of the algorithm in your own server, you should replace the topmost `require('../index')` directive with `require('concur-algorithm')`.
-Note that the URIs are exported by the algorithm alongside the handlers and must be used as-is, because they are utilised by the client.
+Note that the URIs are exported alongside the handlers and must be used as-is, because they are utilised by the client.

 The client implementation is necessarily more complex.
-It must handle user interactions, for which it sets up a textarea, and scheduling.
-A document is then created from the textarea and this is passed to an 'agent' that handles scheduling and communication with the server.
-All of this apparatus obscures the working of the operational transformations and recursive function to transform sequences of operations, but bear in mind that this communication layer is a part of the algorithm, too.
+It must handle user interactions, for which it sets up a dedicated textarea, and scheduling.
+A document is created from the textarea, implementing the requisite functionality, and this is passed to an 'agent' that handles scheduling and communication with the server.
+All of this apparatus obscures the working of the operational transformations and recursive function to transform sequences of operations somewhat, but bear in mind that this layer is also a part of the algorithm.
 ```

 ## Running the tests